ksananth4424/Datum/semantic/ast_structure.md

 This file is explain the node structure of the AST

+START:
+Just contains the list ( vector ) of Function declarations and a statementList ( vector of statements)

+FunctionCall:
+1)char* identifier;,InbuiltFunctions inbuiltFunc; as the name of the function could be custom one or inbuilt.
+2)vector<Argument *> *argumentList; List of arguments.

+NOTE: Argument is different from Parameter(just a declaration of variable) as argument could contain various expressions and statements.

+SingleChainExpression:
+1)Since every single chain expression starts with a variable, a[0]-> it contains
+char* identifier; used to store the variable vector<Expression*> *access, used to store the list of accesses, a[0][2][1], it would store a vector of each one of them inside it.
+2)vector<pair<FunctionCall *, vector<Expression*>*>> *functionCallList;
+Rest all in the chain can be interpreted as function calls followed by access, ->show()[0], so a pair is stored containing the function call followed by the access list.

+MultiChainExpression:
+Same as SingleChainExpression, only base case is different.
+    FunctionCall* functionCall; ->as it could start with a function call pair<char*,vector<Expression*>*> functionCallStart;
+    InbuiltFunctions inbuiltFunc; -> to cover inbuilt functions vector<Expression*> *access; ->access list

 LOOP Statements:
 We have multiple ranges to iterate over.
 Each range is of the form FROM a TO b STEP C, where FROM,TO and STEP are optional.
 So the attributes stores